 What is Adverse Possession?

-Adverse possession is a legal concept that allows an individual to acquire ownership of land or property that they have occupied without the owner’s consent.
+Adverse possession is a legal concept that allows an individual to gain ownership of land or property that they have occupied without the owner’s consent.
 In the UK, adverse possession is rooted in ancient laws and modern statutes, making it a complex area of property law that requires careful navigation.

 The premise behind adverse possession is that if a person possesses land for a certain period and the original owner doesn’t take legal action to remove them, the possessor could potentially gain legal ownership.
 However, it is essential to understand that this doesn’t mean you can simply move into an abandoned house and claim it as your own.